 2, we return the index

-1, which contains the value
+contains the value

 While the binary search shown above is asymptotically optimal, it is known to be inefficient in practice, because it jumps all over memory, yielding very poor cache locality.
 This tutorial (based on this paper) shows that if we lay out the array in BFS-order, then the levels of the search tree are stored consecutively in memory, yielding much better locality.
 The tutorial also goes into detail about various other low-level optimisations, but we will focus on the alternative data layout, in particular whether it is useful when generating GPU code.

 While GPUs have caches, they are not usually as crucial as when doing CPU programming.
 What is more important is memory coalescing, which is roughly about ensuring that neighbouring threads access neighbouring memory addresses in the same clock cycle, as this allows full utilisation of the very wide memory bus of the GPU.
-We probably can’t get coalescing when executing something as unstructured as a binary search, but maybe using an Eytzinger representation can help a bit.
+We can’t expect coalescing when executing something as unstructured as a binary search, but maybe using an Eytzinger representation can help a bit.

 First we need to implement a function for constructing an Eytzinger array (which models a search tree) from a sorted array.
 The tutorial shows an elegant, but sequential, C function for doing this.
 No good for Futhark.
 Fortunately, for input sizes that are one less than a power of two (so they fill out an entire binary tree), there is a closed formula that given an index i in an n-element Eytzinger array produces the index of the corresponding element in the original sorted array.
 It is based on computing the following derived quantities (don’t worry about the details if you find them fiddly - they are fiddly):